CUSIP: Format

-A CUSIP is a nine character code.
+A CUSIP is a nine-character alphanumeric code.
 The first six characters are known as the base (or CUSIP-6), and uniquely identify the issuer.
-Issuer codes are assigned alphabetically from a series that includes deliberate built-in "gaps" for future expansion.
+Issuer codes are assigned alphabetically from a series that includes deliberately built-in gaps for future expansion.
 The 7th and 8th digit identify the exact issue.
-The 9th digit is an automatically generated checksum (some clearing bodies ignore or truncate the last digit).
+The 9th digit is a checksum (some clearing bodies ignore or truncate the last digit).
 The last three characters of the issuer code can be letters, in order to provide more room for expansion.

 Issuer numbers 990 to 999 and 99A to 99Z in each group of 1,000 numbers are reserved for internal use.
 This permits a user to assign an issuer number to any issuer which might be relevant to his holdings but which does not qualify for coverage under the CUSIP numbering system.
 Other issuer numbers (990000 to 999999 and 99000A to 99999Z) are also reserved for the user so that they may be assigned to non-security assets or to number miscellaneous internal assets.

 The 7th and 8th digit identify the exact issue, the format being dependent on the type of security.
 In general, numbers are used for equities and letters are used for fixed income.
-For commercial paper the first issue character is generated by taking the letter code of the maturity month, the second issue character is the day of the maturity date, with letters used for numbers over 9.
+For discount commercial paper, the first issue character is generated by taking the letter code of the maturity month and the second issue character is the day of the maturity date, with letters used for numbers over 9.
 The first security issued by any particular issuer is numbered "10".
 Newer issues are numbered by adding ten to the last used number up to 80, at which point the next issue is "88" and then goes down by tens.
 The issue number "01" is used to label all options on equities from that issuer.

 Fixed income issues are labeled using a similar fashion, but due to there being so many of them they use letters instead of digits.
 The first issue is labeled "AA", the next "A2", then "2A" and onto "A3".
 To avoid confusion, the letters I and O are not used since they might be mistaken for the digits 1 and 0.

 CUSIP also reserves the special characters '*', '@' and '#' for use with private placement numbers (PPNs) used by the insurance industry.

 The 9th digit is an automatically generated check digit using the "Modulus 10 Double Add Double" technique based on the Luhn algorithm.
 To calculate the check digit every second digit is multiplied by two.
 Letters are converted to numbers based on their ordinal position in the alphabet, starting with A equal to 10.

 TBA CUSIP format

 There is a special assignment of CUSIP numbers for TBA Security.
-Working with the MBSCC, CUSIP Global Services (CGS) developed a specialized identification scheme for TBA (To Be Announced) mortgage-backed securities.
+Working with the MBSCC, CUSIP Global Services (CGS) developed a specialized identification scheme for TBA (to be announced) mortgage-backed securities.

 TBA CUSIPs incorporate, within the identifier itself, a security’s mortgage type (Ginnie Mae, Fannie Mae, Freddie Mac), coupon, maturity and settlement month.